BSalita/SH_Bidding/FAQ.md

 This project is significant because it pushes the boundaries of artificial intelligence in games of incomplete information, showcasing advancements in strategic decision-making, pattern recognition, and reasoning under uncertainty.

 ### In what ways does it advance SOTA (State of the Art)?
-The project advances SOTA by introducing novel deterministic methodologies and improved neural network models tailored to bridge bidding.
+The project advances SOTA by introducing novel deterministic methodologies tailored to bridge bidding.
 It emphasizes transparency, interpretability, and strategic depth compared to existing AI systems.

 ### What are the novel contributions?
 - Open source foundational model of a bidding system (GIB).